This article is for people who don’t want to buy a Raspberry Pi and have an old windows computer they can use to run a Bitcoin Node.

 I recommend getting a high quality one like this

 You don’t want a low quality drive; they fail, and you left re-downloading the blockchain.
-You also don’t want a regular external hard drive; they are veeeery slow for this indication.
+You also don’t want a regular external hard drive; they are veeeery slow for this indication, and they are more likely to fail.
 Get an SSD.

-If you do decide to buy a Raspberry Pi 4 to run a node, you’ll still need the above mentioned equipment.
+If you do decide to buy a Raspberry Pi 4 to run a node, you’ll still need an external SSD drive.

 Most people think you need to leave your Bitcoin Node running 24 hours day.
 This is not the case.
 If you leave it running, you are helping the network in a small way, but you are also keeping your version of the blockchain up do date at all times, making any balance checking you do quick quick and easy.
 You could switch off the computer from time to time.
 Nothing bad will happen.
 But when you do want to know your bitcoin balance, say after receiving a transaction, you will have to turn the machine on and wait for it to synchronise.
 If you’ve left the computer off a couple of weeks, it could take an hour or more.
 This trade off may be acceptable to you.

 This article will guide you with some command line.
 I promise, it will be easy if you follow the instructions, but I do expect you to know how to navigate around the file system in Linux.
-If you don’t, then watch this 11 minute video to learn some SSS (super simple stuff) Link.
-If it’s mildly interesting, watch this one as well, it’s a bit longer Link
+If you don’t, then watch this 11 minute video to learn some SSS (super simple stuff).
+If it’s mildly interesting, watch this one as well, it’s a bit longer.

 Download and Install Virtual Box (free)